sasikala07/DataScience-Portfolio/README.md

 # DataScience Portfolio

-Repository containing portfolio of data science project presented in the form of **iPython Notebooks**,completed by me for **Training** purposes and still learning and working.
+Repository containing portfolio of data science project presented in the form of **iPython Notebooks**,completed by me for self learning and **Training** purposes,still learning and working.

 ### ML_Micro_Projects